digitopvn/diginext-docs/docs/contributing/development-workflow.md

 ## Workspace Dashboard

-The repository of workspace dashboard is located at `[digitopvn/diginext-admin](https://github.com/digitopvn/diginext-admin)`, clone it to your computer and place at the same level of the Diginext Server source code.
+The repository of workspace dashboard is located at `[digitopvn/diginext-admin](https://github.com/digitopvn/diginext-admin)`, clone it to your computer and place at the same level of the DXUP Server source code.

 For example: